stormchaserroleplaying/stormchaserRPG/Talents/Bard/index.md

 #### **Cost:** 15 Character Points<br>**Prerequisite:** Bardic Performance and 4 Other Bard Talents
 *Your Bardic Performance can plant the most subtle of compulsions in the minds of those who listen to you.*

-You can use two Actions to make a Charisma (Performance) check against a target's Wisdom defense.
+You can use two actions to make a Performance check against a target's Wisdom defense.
 If successful, you speak a statement up to two sentences directing a course of action, and the target will follow it to the best of their ability.
 It must be worded in a way that sounds reasonable for the target.
 The directed action must be able to be completed within the next 8 hours.
 A trigger can also be given to the target as well, such as giving away all of their money if someone asks for charity.
 Creatures immune to the [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed/) condition are immune to this effect.

 ### Dirge of Doom